minettekaum/text_to_speech/tutorial.md

 ### Generation Parameters:
 #### Example 1:

-Default settings were used except for `Max New Tokens`, which was set to 2020 and and no reference audio.
+Default settings were used, except for `Max New Tokens`, which was set to 2020, and no reference audio was provided.

 [Click here to listen to the generated audio](assets/demo_audio_french_coffee.wav)